reactiveml/rml/README_MPI.txt

   - SDL (libsdl_gfx, libsdl_ttf)
   - ocamlsdl >= 0.8.0

+Note for Macports users:
+The ocamlsdl port has a bug.
+You need to change the file '/opt/local/var/macports/sources/svn.macports.org/trunk/dports/devel/ocamlsdl/Portfile' (or rsync... depending on your configuration) at line 20 from:

+#patchfiles              patch-configure.diff patch-src-Makefile.diff

+to:

+patchfiles              patch-configure.diff

+This should be done before building the package.

 Construction:
    - construction de rmlsdl:
        * dans le fichier examples/rmlsdl/myocamlbuild.ml, mettre a jour mlmpi_dir et sdl_dir.